yonatani94/LDAP/README.md

 ```sh
 localhost:3000/
 ```
-Then try login with userName  & Password
+Then try login with userName  & Password From The List ldapsearch.

 Now You transfer to Google Authentication Page: